jaehong21/jaehong21/README.md

   My DEV blog: https://jaehong21.com

-  👏👏 Hi there, I am a Backend/Infrastructure Developer for service 'Skrr'. <br />
+  👏👏 Hi there, I was Backend/Infrastructure Developer for service 'Skrr'. <br />
   I have big interest in **Blockchain** and **Cloud Automation**, thinking about my career path in that direction also.
   You can visit my repositories to look around some projects.
 Also, I often update my portolio which linked above

 <br />

-  I'm 22 years old, and still have lots of time to learn and practice <br />
+  Now I am 22 years old, and still have lots of time to learn and practice <br />
   I look forward to have many connections with other developers also. ⌨️⌨️

 <div>